Drama / Biography

 Cautions

+Like many a Hollywood version, there are liberties taken, mostly for reasons of length, but as far as I can tell, these are mostly minor.
 The biggest abridgment is probably Anne Sullivan’s back story.
-I suspect audiences of the day probably knew something of it before buying a ticket, because while some of it is shown in flashbacks here, it might be hard to figure out, based just on the film.
+I suspect audiences of the day probably knew something of it before buying a ticket, because if you don’t (like we didn’t) it is a bit hard to figure it all out just from the flashbacks shown.
 There is one scene where Anne shares her time in an asylum.
 After losing most of her sight as a child, then losing her mother, and being abandoned by her father, she was sent to a poorhouse/hospital with her younger brother, who died soon after.
 It gets worse – that hospital was investigated for atrocities.
-When she mentions the atrocities to Helen’s parents, she lists among them that there was some who kept “after girls, especially the young ones,” a reference, I think, to pedophiles.
+When she mentions the atrocities to Helen’s parents, she lists among them that there were some who kept “after girls, especially the young ones,” a reference, I think, to pedophiles.
 Horrific, but quickly stated, and it will go over the heads of any young teens watching.
 (Anne was eventually rescued, and sent to the Perkins Institute for the Blind where her rough manners garnered her a rough landing.
-But she did learn, and graduated as valedictorian.)
+But she did learn, and graduated as valedictorian… and soon after headed out to educate Helen.)

 Conclusion